aidygus/astar-rover/readme.md

     Maximum slope   - As above but for ascending slopes IPU             - These are the number of KRisc instructions that KOS can run per physics tick.
 The higher the number, the faster A* will find a route
     Default Speed   - The normal cruise speed of the rover between waypoints.
+    Turn Limit      - Effects how quickly the rover will turn.
+For lower gravity planets, reduce it to make sure it doesn't tip while turning.

 All these settings will be stored in the local drive within 1:/config/settings.json.